Covantec/diazotheme.bootstrap/README.rst

 ========

 - Provides the diazo rules for *Twitter Bootstrap Marketing Narrow* theme.
-- Provides the diazo rules for *Twitter Bootstrap Starter Theme* theme.
+- Provides the diazo rules for *Twitter Bootstrap Starter* theme.
 - Provides the diazo rules for *Twitter Bootstrap Hero* theme.